ash3798/AmazonWebScraper/README.md

     }
 }
 ```
-  > Api has been made syncronous as if now for easy accessibility of scrape results.
+  > * Api has been made syncronous as if now for easy accessibility of scrape results.
 Thus upon request it will scrape, prepare result and respond back with result.
-  > For faster responses , scraping can also be made asyncronous.
+  > * For faster responses to api request, scraping can also be made asyncronous and OK status can be sent back to user on successful receive.
-  > Once server is done with scraping, it will send the scrape results to the database (done asyncronously).
+  > * Once server is done with scraping, it will send the scrape results to the database (done asyncronously).

 ## Visualizing Data
 Data can be seen by in MongoDB.
 You can access Mongo using two ways
- 1. You can then access you mongoDB using "MongoDB Compass" to see the records inserted to it.
+ 1. You can then access your mongoDB using "MongoDB Compass UI" to see the records inserted to it.
-    >Mongo DB can be accessed at "localhost:27017"
+    >Mongo DB can be accessed at "localhost:27017" since port has been exposed by container

  2. You can access MongoDB by entering into the mongo container
     * exec into the mongo container